riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 ## Visualizations
-We’ll create some visualizations to better understand the most common lyrics of the songs in our dataset, including a word cloud using the top 40 most common words and a barchart of the frequency of top 20 most common words.
+We’ll create some visualizations to better understand the most common lyrics of the songs in our dataset, including a word cloud and a barchart of the frequency of the 20 most common words.
 Both visualizations are created using the cleaned dataset before stemming.

 <pre><code class="language-r line-numbers"># create word cloud
 freq <- sort(colSums(as.matrix(dtmcloud)), decreasing=TRUE)